juliangut/php-cs-fixer-config/README.md

 * `Jgut\CS\Fixer\FixerConfig80`, PHP >= 8.0
 * `Jgut\CS\Fixer\FixerConfig81`, PHP >= 8.1

-##### Git

 Add `.php-cs-fixer.cache` to your `.gitignore` file

 ### Configurations

 #### Additional rules

-Additional rules can be added, this rules can be new or override rules already set by the configuration
+Additional rules can be added, this rules can be new or override rules already set

 ```php
 return (new FixerConfig80($header))